 Most FSM articles are contributed by modelers, not professional writers.
 If you have a modeling story to tell - and you can take clear pictures along the way - you can be an FSM author.
 In evaluating your manuscript, the first thing we look at is the quality of the photos.
 Second, we review your description of the techniques, tools, and materials used in the project.
-Only then do we consider your writing style - and we can edit your manuscript to our format and style.
+Only then do we consider your writing style.
+We can edit your manuscript to our format and style.

 The best FSM articles demonstrate modeling techniques: how to improve a kit; how to make parts you can't buy, or how to make them better; various ways to paint; how to achieve a difficult color scheme; how to build a display or diorama; and so on.
-Any aspect of modeling, including hints, tips, and workshop techniques, can be a worthwhile subject for an article.
+Any aspect of modeling can be a worthwhile topic.

-If you have experience writing for other publications, that's great - however, we do not consider articles simultaneously submitted to or previously published in other English-language modeling publications.
+We do not consider articles simultaneously submitted to or previously published in other English-language modeling publications.
 (Note: Projects posted on the Internet will be considered individually.)